 Who are the brave?

 The devastation of coronavirus meant 2020 was particularly tough for these brave people.
 Under lockdown, many have been exposed to increased threats, violence and intimidation as aggressors have exploited lockdown situations for their own gain.

-More than 300 human rights defenders were killed last year while fighting to protect their lands and nature, stop climate change or stand up for peace and human rights.
+More than 300 human rights defenders were killed last year while fighting to protect their lands and nature, to halt the climate crisis or stand up for peace and human rights.
 Hundreds more were threatened or criminalised.